nomis52/ola/tools/e133/README.md

 It also forms the TCP mesh with any other controllers it discovers.

-To perform scale testing you may need to increase the number of FDs per process.
+To perform scale testing you may need to increase the number of FDs per process & the number of processes.

 ### Mac:

+> sysctl -w kern.maxfiles=30000
-> sysctl -w kern.maxfiles=20480
+> sysctl -w kern.maxprocperuid=12000
 > sysctl -w kern.maxfilesperproc=18000
 > ulimit -n 12000
+> ulimit -v 12000
 > ulimit -a  # confirm

 ## Gen 2 TODO list

-* Send information about learnt devices across the controller mesh.
 * Implement a controller which finds all devices, then sends a TCP_CONNS_STATS2 message to each, and check the response matches what we know from the controller mesh.